republican-creole

 * PC or laptop running Windows with HyperTerminal program installed (or running any operating system with terminal simulator software installed)

-When you already have the CONSOLE cable and you have physical access to the CONSOLE port, then this is the 1st step you need to know.
+When you already have the CONSOLE cable and you have physical access to the CONSOLE port, then following is illustration.

 Accessing CONSOLE port: